codingforeveryone/READMEs/start-to-develop-js.md

 ## Code Linters

-There are some tool for checking your code looking for syntax error and bad practices.
+There are tools for reviewing your code, specifically looking for syntax error and bad practices.
 The two most popular are:

 - [jslint](http://www.jslint.com/)